 The gates are closed between 7pm and 7am, but pedestrian access is still possible out with these time with a Friends of Dalkeith Annual Pass or Dog Walker Pass.

 How do I get an Annual Pass or Dog Walker Pass?

 The ‘Friends of Dalkeith Country Park’ Annual Pass can be purchased over the phone using a credit or debit card by calling 0131 654 1666.
 Please leave us a message if we are not there and we’ll call you back.
-Alternatively you can also purchase one in person from our kiosk by the Town Gate entrance.
+Alternatively you can also purchase one in person from the Fort Douglas ticket cabin across the bridge.

 Where does my access fee go?